whoisarjun/campusguide/README.md

 # 🏫 RV Campus Guide

 CampusGuide is a Node.js + Express-powered campus navigation web app designed to help students and visitors explore River Valley High School (RVHS).
 It provides a clean and interactive interface to discover key facilities, learn about the school, and navigate easily.
-It is currently hosted at:
+My version is currently hosted at:
 🔗 [https://campusguide-ajgq.onrender.com/](https://campusguide-ajgq.onrender.com/)
+The actual implementation of this website is under a different link hosted by RVHS, and has likely been updated by third parties.

 ---